Emotional Support Animal Policy

 Unlike a service animal, an ESA does not need to be trained to provide a service or task and does not accompany a person with a disability at all times.
 An ESA may be a reasonable accommodation for a student with disabilities but only within the student's dwelling.
 ESAs are not allowed in classrooms or campus buildings other than the specified residence halls, campus-owned apartments or houses.
 Students may qualify for this accommodation if: (1) the student has a documented disability; (2) the animal is necessary to afford the student with the disability an equal opportunity to use and enjoy their dwelling; and (3) there is an identifiable and documented nexus between the disability and the assistance that the animal provides.
 The College will allow only those ESAs that are allowed by local and state laws and conform to standards within this policy.

-If you are interested in bringing an Emotional Support Animal to campus, please contact Rebecca Frost, the Director of Student Success and Disability Support Services in the Academic Resource Center.
+If you are interested in bringing an Emotional Support Animal to campus, please contact Julia Dunn, Associate Dean of Student,s in the Academic Resource Center.
 All ESAs must be registered with the ARC.
 All registration information will be shared with the Residence Life and Housing Office, Campus Security, and Physical Plant Services.